How to Give and Receive Feedback

 4 Act

 Once you’ve reflected on your feedback, it’s time to act.
 If you feel it’s fair and valid.
-If you believe in the integrity or authority of the person giving it, then make the changes that are suggested to you.
+If you believe in the integrity or authority of the person giving it, make the suggested changes.
 Equally, you can choose not to.
-We’re all responsible for our own actions.
+We’re all responsible for our actions.

 In summary